MiSTer-devel/MultiComp_MiSTer/README.md

 ### Setting Up the Connection:

 #### For UART/Serial with PuTTY:
-- Connect at 115200 baud, 8 bits, no parity to the COM port####
+- Connect at 115200 baud, 8 bits, no parity to the COM port.
 #### For SSH with PuTTY:
-- Connect to the ip address of your MISTer fpga
+- Connect to the ip address of your MISTer fpga.

 #### Linux command line to establish the connection to the core: